Proper affine actions in non-swinging representations: Construction of the group

 Let us recall the outline of the proof.
 We begin by showing (Lemma~\ref{properly_discontinuous}) that if we take a group generated by a family of $C$-non-degenerate, sufficiently contracting maps of type~$X_0$ with suitable Margulis invariants, it satisfies all of the conclusions of the Main Theorem, except Zariski-density.
 We then exhibit such a group that is also Zariski-dense (and thus prove the Main Theorem).

-The idea is to ensure that the Margulis invariants of all elements of the group lie almost on the same half-line.
+The idea is to ensure that the Margulis invariants of all elements of the group remain close to some half-line.
 Obviously if $-w_0$ maps every element of~$V^\transl_0$ to its opposite, Proposition~\ref{invariant_additivity}~(i) makes this impossible.
 So we now exclude this case: \begin{assumption} The representation~$\rho$ is such that the action of~$w_0$ on~$V^\transl_0$ is not trivial. \end{assumption} This is precisely condition~\ref{itm:main_condition} from the Main Theorem.
-More precisely, $V^\transl_0$ is the set of all vectors that satisfy~\ref{itm:main_condition}\ref{itm:fixed_by_l}, and what we say here is that some of them also satisfy~\ref{itm:main_condition}\ref{itm:not_fixed_by_w0}. \needspace{\baselineskip} \begin{example}~ \begin{enumerate} \item Consider $G = \SO^+(p, q)$ acting on~$\mathbb{R}^{p+q}$ (with~$p \geq q$), we have already seen that the only case when $V^\transl_0 \neq 0$ is when $p - q = 1$ (see Example~\ref{transl_space_example}.1) So let $p = n+1$, $q=n$; then we may show that
+More precisely, $V^\transl_0$ is the set of all vectors that satisfy~\ref{itm:main_condition}\ref{itm:fixed_by_l}, and what we say here is that some of them also satisfy~\ref{itm:main_condition}\ref{itm:not_fixed_by_w0}.